 CALL set_table_property('table_name', 'storage_mode', 'cold');Examples

-Example: Partitioned table based on a data timestamp
+Example: Partitioned table for large-scale time-series data

 BEGIN;

--- Upgraded version: Create a partitioned parent table.
+-- Create the partitioned parent table.

 CREATE TABLE IF NOT EXISTS public.dwd_trade_orders_partitioned (